citsmartdocs/citsmart-7/en-us/docs/citsmart-platform-7/processes/knowledge/management.md

     **Figure 14 - Advanced features**

-    - **Availability Management: means if registered knowledge refers to Availability Management;
+    - **Availability Management**: means if registered knowledge refers to Availability Management;

     - **Copyright**: means if registered knowledge refers to a copyright;